cde-ev/cdedb2/doc/source/Migration.rst

   queries instead.
 * The mtime triggers are gone.
 Replaced by the logging facility.
 * Bus stuff is gone.
 Use fields.
-* TODO: UEberweisungen

 Data
 """"

 No migration for events organized via DB.
-Past events are migrated in a semi-automatic way via SQL script -- the catch being, that they gained a ``tempus`` column for ordering; however since this needs only to be acurate within a month or so it should be easy to fill in.
+Past events are migrated in a mostly automatic way via SQL script -- the catch being, that they gained a ``tempus`` column for ordering; however since this needs only to be acurate within a month or so it should be easy to fill in.